 For all the premium features, visit the official page.

-Tokens can be purchased from here.
+You can purchase tokens from here.

 Manage backups from one dashboard